-- with commitments to widen access, and ensure a high-quality learning experience for all students while recognising that in most cases be different in shape, structure and mode to previous years.
+- 3.1 The clear expectation set out in the Outcome Agreement was that colleges continue with commitments to widen access, and ensure a high-quality learning experience for all students while recognising that in most cases be different in shape, structure and mode to previous years.
 This has been particularly true of Glasgow which has been through significant periods of impact created by the Covid-19 pandemic, including continual periods of full or partial lockdown, periods of low-level in-person attendance focused on ensuring completion of qualifications for returning students and the continuation of practical experiential learning wherever possible.
-More recently, colleges have been able to increase attendance, and a gradual increase in on-site learning and teaching has been achieved, though it is noted that this has been subject to regular disruption because of individual and group requirements to self-isolate. - 3.2 For Glasgow, we sought to develop an Outcome Agreement which recognises the particular context, which builds on pre-existing strategic development, and which turns focus to key development areas including: - Fair access and transitions. - Quality learning and teaching. - Learning with impact students are equipped and ready to take up appropriate employment in the future. - Student participation and engagement in their educational experience. - Equalities and inclusion. - High quality research and innovation. - Meeting future skills needs, skills alignment and including upskilling and reskilling. - Responding to the climate emergency. - 3.3 This update provides a progress report based on the most recent Key Performance Indicators as well as updates on activity undertaken as part of the regional Programme of Action, which seeks to continue to provide support in the key development areas above.
+More recently, colleges have been able to increase attendance, and a gradual increase in on-site learning and teaching has been achieved, though it is noted that this has been subject to regular disruption because of individual and group requirements to self-isolate. - 3.2 For Glasgow, we have sought to develop an Outcome Agreement which recognises the particular context, which builds on pre-existing strategic development, and which turns focus to key development areas including: - Fair access and transitions. - Quality learning and teaching. - Learning with impact students are equipped and ready to take up appropriate employment in the future. - Student participation and engagement in their educational experience. - Equalities and inclusion. - High quality research and innovation. - Meeting future skills needs, skills alignment and including upskilling and reskilling. - Responding to the climate emergency. - 3.3 This update provides a progress report based on the most recent Key Performance Indicators as well as updates on activity undertaken as part of the regional Programme of Action, which seeks to continue to provide support in the key development areas above.